LoganJFisher/TeXSend/README.md

     * e.g. \begin{pmatrix} ... \end{bmatrix} does not work.
 This is probably actually a KaTeX bug.
 * Features:
   * Support for email drafting
+  * Support for Gmail vertical split and horizontal split modes
   * Incorporate [LaTeX.js](https://latex.js.org/)
     * This has been toyed with, but only partial support with lots of issues was achieved.
       * It seems the ideal would be to still use KaTeX for math environments due to superior handling there, but LaTeX.js for everything else.